theramjad/problem-solving-bookmarks/README.md

 _Last updated: 12th July 2020_

-This is an **incomplete** list of resources I would recommend for GCSE / A-level students wanting to improve their problem solving skills.
+This is an **incomplete** list of resources I would recommend for GCSE students wanting to improve their problem solving skills.
 Feel free to bookmark this page (with the date) and come back to it regularly to see any changes.
 Whilst you're here, I also recommend reading my tips for problem solving which you can find [here](https://github.com/RehmanAmjad/tips-on-problem-solving/blob/master/README.md).

 # Maths / Physics